Ellen Kuhl: Research

-and applies these theories to brain development, brain damage, neurodegeneration, Alzheimer’s disease, tissue expansion, heart failure, dilated and hypertrophic cardiomyopathy.
+and applies these theories to brain development, brain damage, neurodegeneration, Alzheimer's disease, tissue expansion, heart failure, dilated and hypertrophic cardiomyopathy.

 During the COVID-19 pandemic, her lab was among the first to use data-driven modeling to integrate classical epidemiology modeling and machine learning to infer critical disease parameters, in real time, from reported data to make informed predictions and guide political decision making.
 This work gained recognition during a legal challenge of the Newfoundland travel ban and in a study of superspreading events on college campuses.

 Awards and honors

 Kuhl is a Fellow of the American Society of Mechanical Engineers and of the American Institute for Medical and Biological Engineering.
-She received the National Science Foundation Career Award in 2010, was selected as Midwest Mechanics Seminar Speaker in 2014, and received the Humboldt Research Award in 2016 and the ASME Ted Belytschko Applied Mechanics Award in 2021.
+She received the National Science Foundation Career Award in 2010, was selected as Midwest Mechanics Seminar Speaker in 2014, and received the Humboldt Research Award in 2016, the ASME Ted Belytschko Applied Mechanics Award in 2021, and the ERC Advanced Grant in 2024.

 Personal life

 Kuhl is an All American triathlete.
-She ran the New York City Marathon in 2009, 2016, 2017, 2019, 2020, 2021, the Zurich Marathon in 2011, the San Francisco Marathon in 2013, the Chicago Marathon in 2017, and the Boston Marathon in 2018, 2019, 2020, 2021.
-She competed in three Ironmans and ten 70.3s, including the 2019 Ironman World Championship in Kona and the 2021 Ironman 70.3 World Championship in St. George, and she qualified for Kona in 2022.
+She ran the New York City Marathon in 2009, 2016, 2017, 2019, 2020, 2021, 2024, the Zurich Marathon in 2011, the San Francisco Marathon in 2013, the Chicago Marathon in 2017, and the Boston Marathon annually since 2018.
+She competed in seven Ironmans and ten 70.3s, including the 2019, 2022, 2023 Ironman World Championship in Kona and the 2021 Ironman 70.3 World Championship and Ironman World Championship in St. George.